miguelfrutos/miguelfrutos/README.md

 <p>Welcome to my page! </br> I'm Miguel, <b>Data Scientist and Tennis Passionate</b> from <img src="https://cdn-icons-png.flaticon.com/512/197/197593.png" width="13"/> Madrid, Spain. </p>

 As a Data Scientist, I feel privileged to solve the most intellectually stimulating and impactful problems.
-By being data-driven to the max, I´ve been able to turn complex ideas into creative business solutions in unique scenarios.
+By being **data-driven to the max**, I´ve been able to turn complex ideas into creative business solutions in unique scenarios.

-Besides that, I consider that the attribute that stands out in my skillset is the ability to translate and communicate effectively, essential to unchained a strong momentum for action and to collaborate with different business units to frame and tackle a problem, both technically and within a business context.
+Besides that, I consider that the attribute that stands out in my skillset is the ability to translate and **communicate effectively**, essential to unchained a strong momentum for action and to collaborate with different business units to frame and tackle a problem, both technically and within a business context.

 - 🌱 I’m currently learning everything about AI, at least trying hard 🤣.
 - 👯 I’m looking to collaborate on **COOL** Data Science projects with Social Impact and run novel Data Science Experiments.